 But ultimately and finally “from the Lord comes (our) escape from death.”
 Escape literally means exit.
 As Christians we can, with David, be assured that while there are many entrances to death – or many ways that we might die – our exit from death has been provided by God’s grace through Jesus Christ, our Savior.

-This exit, however, is also our entrance into heaven.
+This exit from death, however, is also our entrance into heaven.

 Prayer: Thank You, Heavenly Father, for saving us and giving us peace and hope and the assurance of eternal life.
 In Jesus’ Name, Amen.